Stage 3 SIA (Advanced) Pain Medicine Training

 Ensure that all SLEs are up to date and collated.

-After 1 year you need to arrange a meeting with your RAPM to sign off your Stage 3 SIA Pain Medicine Training.
+After 1 year you need to arrange a meeting with your RAPM to sign off your Stage 3 SIA Pain Medicine training.
 At this stage you should have completed:

-• 16-20 sessions of cancer pain
+- 16-20 sessions of cancer pain

-• all competencies prescribed in the curriculum
+- all capabilities prescribed in the curriculum

 Now you've completed your training, you need to consider the type of department you would like to work in as a Consultant in the future.
 The FPM website has some guidance on Preparing for a Consulant Post, which you may find useful.